 - OSRUI offers fee assistance to all campers in financial need, regardless of how long the session is or how many summers the child has spent with us.
 All applications are confidential.

-- Your camper must be registered for Summer 2017 before you submit an OSRUI Campership Application.
-The Campership Committee met already but there are still limited funds left.
-Get your application in ASAP and contact Susan Alexander: email@example.com
+- Your camper must be registered for Summer 2018 before you submit an OSRUI Campership Application.
+The application is due December 1st for campers who are registered in September, October or November.

 - You may not apply for a scholarship for more than 4 weeks of camp (except for Chalutzim campers).
 Families applying for an OSRUI Campership may submit the standard deposit ($500 per camper/per session) via check or credit card or, if necessary, they may submit a $200 deposit per camper (in place of the standard deposit) by check to the Deerfield office.
 We cannot confirm your registration or hold your child's spot until we receive the deposit check.
 If you cancel your child's registration before April 1st, there will be a $50 cancellation fee and the balance of your deposit will be refunded.
 When you register, just indicate you are paying the deposit via check.

-- You must submit your 2016 U.S. Form 1040 with your application.
+- You must submit pages 1 and 2 of your 2016 U.S. Form 1040 with your application.
 After review of your application, your complete tax return may be requested.

 For more information, contact Susan Alexander, director of our scholarship program: firstname.lastname@example.org 847-239-6980.
 Note: Families applying for an OSRUI Campership should have explored all other resources.